Yu-Lab-Genomics/MethylAI/README.md

 - average methylation levels over genomic regions of different lengths (200 bp, 500 bp, and 1 kb).

+---

-## Main Applications
+## Downstream Applications

-MethylAI can be leveraged for advanced functional genomics analyses:
+MethylAI enables a wide range of functional genomics analyses:

+### Genome-wide Methylation Level Prediction:

+Predict the DNA methylation level for any input DNA sequence across all 1,574 human samples, providing a comprehensive methylation profile.

 ### Identification of Cis-Regulatory Elements:

-Integrated with the DeepSHAP algorithm, MethylAI can identify key sequence features (e.g., transcription factor binding motifs) that influence DNA methylation levels, providing insights into the cis-regulatory code of DNA methylation.
+Integrated with the DeepSHAP algorithm, MethylAI can quantify the contribution of each nucleotide to the methylation prediction.
+This allows for the identification of key sequence features, such as transcription factor binding motifs, that drive methylation changes.

-### Predicting the Regulatory Impact of Genetic Variants:
+### Interpreting Disease-Associated Genetic Variants:

-By introducing sequence variations in silico, MethylAI can predict the effect of genetic variants (e.g., SNPs) or allelic differences on local DNA methylation patterns, aiding in the functional interpretation of non-coding genomic variants.
+MethylAI can predict the impact of disease-associated genetic variants (e.g., SNPs) on DNA methylation patterns.
+This capability provides mechanistic insights into how non-coding genetic variations may contribute to disease pathogenesis by altering the epigenetic landscape.

+---

+## Usage

+This section provides a step-by-step guide to installing MethylAI and running its core functionalities.

-## Installation Guide
+### Installation

+We recommend using [Conda](https://www.anaconda.com/) to manage the environment.

 #### Step 1: Clone the Repository